Trans-Code/organizer-manual/accessibility/README.md

 # Accessibility

-We want to make all Django Girls events as accessible as possible.
+We want to make all Trans*Code events as accessible as possible.
 Making your event accessible will help everyone, not just attendees with disabilities.
 This page can be daunting because we are trying to be comprehensive, but read through it and do your best!